puppetlabs/puppetdb/documentation/api/wire_format/report_format.markdown

         "configuration-version": <string>,
         "start-time": <datetime>,
         "end-time": <datetime>,
-        "resource-events": [<resource-event>, <resource-event>, ...]
+        "resource-events": [<resource-event>, <resource-event>, ...],
+        "transaction-uuid" : <string>
     }

-All keys are mandatory, though values that are lists may be empty lists.
+All keys are mandatory unless otherwise noted, though values that are lists may be empty lists.

 `"certname"` is the certname the report is associated with.